Paint and Pencil Tools

 - Jitter: This option adds a range of randomness to your brush strokes.

 - Use Image…: If you have a pre-existing image you would like to use as the brush, select 'Use Image'.
 Alternatively, the stamp preview will allow you to drag and drop images into it.
 You can make a brush pattern in Acorn, and then drag and drop the image into the Brush Designer preview.
 You can also paste an image into the brush designer canvas to create your brush.

 - Brush blending: Control how the brush strokes are applied to your image.
 Use Multiply for a felt tip pen feeling, or Darker if you want your brush strokes to add darkness to the image.
 Use Destination Out to create an eraser brush.

 - Rotate brush: This will rotate the brush depending on the direction you are drawing.
-This feature works great with shape brushes.
+This feature works great with custom brushes.